This easy vegan black bean burger is bursting with flavor: the patties are also gluten free and topped with spicy mayo & sprouts.

 - Place oats on cutting board and roughly chop with a knife to obtain a mixed texture.
 Thinly slice green onions.
 Drain and rinse the beans.

-- In a bowl, combine onions, oats, beans, sunflower seeds, kosher salt, garlic powder, paprika, soy sauce and mirin.
+- In a bowl, combine onions, oats, beans, sunflower seeds, kosher salt, garlic powder, smoked paprika, soy sauce and mirin.
 Mix with your hands and lightly mash the beans with your fingers.
 Add ½ cup sweet potato and mix to combine.

 - Line a baking sheet with parchment paper.
 Form into 4 patties and place on the baking sheet.
 Bake 20 minutes on one side, then flip and bake 20 minutes on the other side.
 Cool slightly before serving.